dallatIkes/initial-commit/README.md

 # initial-commit

-> Kickstart your projects: `git init` + Makefile generation in one command.
+> Kickstart your projects: interactive git setup + Makefile generation.

-`initial-commit` is a lightweight CLI tool that automates the boring first steps of every new project: initialising a Git repository and dropping a ready-to-use `Makefile` — all in a single command.
+`initial-commit` is a lightweight CLI tool that automates the boring first steps of every new project.
+Run it, answer a few questions, and you're ready to code.

 ---